Credit Suisse meets to weigh options, under pressure to merge with UBS

 First Republic Bank ended Friday down 32.8 per cent, bringing its loss over the last 10 sessions to more than 80 per cent.
 Moody's downgraded the bank's debt rating after the market close.

-While support from some of the biggest names in U.S. banking prevented First Republic's collapse this week, investors were startled disclosures on its cash position and how much emergency liquidity it needed.
+While support from some of the biggest names in US banking prevented First Republic's collapse this week, investors were startled by disclosures on its cash position and how much emergency liquidity it needed.

 SVB Financial Group filed for bankruptcy court-supervised reorganisation, days after regulators took over its Silicon Valley Bank unit.